• Skip to primary navigation

 How long is prepared ham salad good for?

-This recipe will make enough ham salad spread to make about 6 hearty sandwiches.
-Stored in the refrigerator it should keep 3-5 days.
+This recipe will make enough ham salad spread to make 6 hearty sandwiches, or 3 cups of prepared salad.
+Stored in the refrigerator it will keep 3-5 days.
 This makes it ideal for meal prepping lunches for the week.

 Can I freeze my ham salad?

 It's not a good idea to freeze food items that contain mayonnaise.
-The ingredients in mayo will likely separate after thawing, creating an unappetizing salad texture.
+While it's fine from a food safety standpoint, the ingredients in mayo will likely separate after thawing, creating an unappetizing salad texture.

 You can easily half or double the recipe if you need to make more or less!